-Another major type of Chinese measures has been import restrictions on certain Australian goods that are significant to the Australian economy and are dependent on the Chinese market.
+on the Chinese market.
 These measures started with a suspension of imports of beef from four Australian abattoirs in May 2020 for alleged failures to meet Chinese labelling and health certificate requirements.
 Similar restrictions were subsequently applied to another four abattoirs, tons of lobsters due to the identification of metal elements, and timber logs in order to prevent the entry of certain pests that may harm China's forestry and ecological safety.
 Besides agricultural goods, China has also, allegedly, blocked Australian coal imports for environmental reasons and through an informal order mandating state-owned importers to purchase coal from other foreign suppliers.
-Meanwhile, China entered into an agreement with Indonesia to buy US\$1.5 billion worth of Indonesian thermal coal between 2021 and 2023.
+Meanwhile, China entered into an agreement with Indonesia to buy USD 1.5 billion worth of Indonesian thermal coal between 2021 and 2023.